chalk-ai/examples/full_examples/sagemaker/README.md

     return xtrain_path, xtest_path, ytrain_path, ytest_path
 ```

-Subsequent sagemaker steps can then pull the dataset created in the `create_dataset` step from the paths returned by the step.
+Subsequent Sagemaker steps can then pull the dataset created in the `create_dataset` step from the paths returned by the step.